 Instructors shall excuse absences due to officially mandated court appearances including jury duty.

-Academic misconduct occurs when a student uses or attempts to use unauthorized information in the completion of an exam or assignment; or submits as their own work themes, reports, drawings, laboratory notes, or other products prepared by another person; or knowingly assists another student in such acts; or plagiarism.
-Such behavior is disparaging to the university and students found responsible for academic misconduct can face a number of disciplinary sanctions such as a disciplinary reprimand, conduct probation, deferred suspension, suspension, or expulsion..
-Instances of academic misconduct ultimately affect all students and the entire university community by degrading the value of diplomas when some are obtained dishonestly, and by lowering the grades of students working honestly.
+Academic dishonesty occurs when a student uses or attempts to use unauthorized information in the taking of an exam; or submits as their own work themes, reports, drawings, laboratory notes, or other products prepared by another person; or knowingly assists another student in such acts; or plagiarism.
+Such behavior is abhorrent to the university and students found responsible for academic dishonesty face expulsion, suspension, conduct probation, or reprimand.
+Instances of academic dishonesty ultimately affect all students and the entire university community by degrading the value of diplomas when some are obtained dishonestly, and by lowering the grades of students working honestly.

-Examples of specific acts of academic misconduct include but are not limited to:
+Examples of specific acts of academic dishonesty include but are not limited to:

 Obtaining unauthorized information.
-Information is obtained dishonestly, for example, by copying graded homework assignments from another student, by working with another student on a take-home test or homework when not specifically permitted to do so by the instructor, copying coursework posted by another student at an online academic warehouse (Course Hero, Chegg, Study Blue, etc.), or by looking at your notes or other written work during an examination when not specifically permitted to do so.
+Information is obtained dishonestly, for example, by copying graded homework assignments from another student, by working with another student on a take-home test or homework when not specifically permitted to do so by the instructor, or by looking at your notes or other written work during an examination when not specifically permitted to do so.

 Tendering of information.
-Students may not give or sell their work to another person who plans to submit it as their own.
-This includes giving their work to another student to be copied, giving someone answers to exam questions during the exam, taking an exam and discussing its contents with students who will be taking the same exam, giving or selling a term paper to another student, or posting coursework created by an instructor at an online academic warehouse (Course Hero, Chegg, Study Blue, etc.).
+Students may not give or sell their work to another person who plans to submit it as his or her own.
+This includes giving their work to another student to be copied, giving someone answers to exam questions during the exam, taking an exam and discussing its contents with students who will be taking the same exam, or giving or selling a term paper to another student.

 Misrepresentation.
 Students misrepresent their work by handing in the work of someone else.
-The following are examples: purchasing or downloading for use a paper from a term paper service or online academic warehouse; reproducing another person's paper (even with modifications) and submitting it as their own; having another student complete any form of course work (draft form or for credit), or having someone else take their exam.
+The following are examples: purchasing a paper from a term paper service; reproducing another person's paper (even with modifications) and submitting it as their own; having another student do their computer program or having someone else take their exam.

 Bribery.
 Offering money or any item or service to a faculty member or any other person to gain academic advantage for yourself or another is dishonest.

-Academic misconduct is considered to be a violation of the behavior expected of a student in an academic setting as well as a student conduct violation.
-A student found responsible for academic misconduct is therefore subject to appropriate academic penalty, to be determined by the instructor of the course, as well as sanctions under the university Student Disciplinary Regulations.
-If an instructor believes that a student has behaved dishonestly in a course, the following steps are recommended:
+Academic dishonesty is considered to be a violation of the behavior expected of a student in an academic setting as well as a student conduct violation.
+A student found responsible for academic dishonesty or academic misconduct is therefore subject to appropriate academic penalty; to be determined by the instructor of the course, as well as sanctions under the university Student Disciplinary Regulations.
+If an instructor believes that a student has behaved dishonestly in a course, the following steps are to be followed:

-If a student either admits dishonest behavior or is found responsible for academic misconduct by the Office of Student Conduct or the Student Conduct Hearing Board, sanctions are imposed based on the severity of the misconduct, and might include any of the following:
+If a student either admits dishonest behavior or is found responsible for academic misconduct by the SCHB, the Office of Student Conduct or the Student Conduct Hearing Board may impose any of the following sanctions, depending on the severity of the misconduct:

-Disciplinary Reprimand: An official warning followed by written notice to the student that their conduct is in violation of university rules and regulations.
+Disciplinary Reprimand: An official written notice to the student that their conduct is in violation of university rules and regulations.

 Conduct Probation: A more severe sanction than a disciplinary reprimand it is a period of review and observation during which the student must demonstrate the ability to comply with university rules, regulations, and other requirements stipulated for the probation period.

-Deferred Suspension: A suspension, but which is deferred subject to a definite or indefinite period of observation and review.
-If a student is found responsible for a further violation of the university Student Disciplinary Regulations or an order of a judiciary body, suspension may be recommended to the Dean of Students Office.
+Deferred Suspension: The suspension, but which is deferred subject to a definite or indefinite period of observation and review.
+If a student is found responsible for a further violation of the university Student Disciplinary Regulations or an order of a judiciary body, suspension will take place immediately.

 Indefinite Suspension: The student is dropped from the university indefinitely.
-Reinstatement may be contingent upon meeting the written requirements specified at the time the sanction was imposed, if any.
+Reinstatement may be contingent upon meeting the written requirements of the SCHB specified at the time the sanction was imposed.
 Normally, a student who is suspended indefinitely may not be reinstated for a minimum of two years.

 Expulsion: The student is permanently deprived of the opportunity to continue at the university in any status.

-Transcript Notation: When a student is sanctioned with an expulsion, suspension, or revocation of admission, a notation is made on the student's academic transcript.
+Transcript Notation: A notation is made on the student's academic transcript.

 Student records concerning academic dishonesty are maintained in the Dean of Students Office for a period of seven years, after which the file records are purged.
-These student records are subject to state and federal laws and regulations guiding confidentiality of student records.
-However, when the student is expelled, suspended, or their admission is revoked, a notation will appear on the academic transcript that the student has been dropped due to disciplinary action and is not eligible to enroll.
-In the event that an instructor is uncertain how to handle an incident of suspected academic dishonesty, the Office of Student Conduct is available to consult with the instructor in deciding a proper course of action to be taken.
+These student records are confidential.
+However, when the student is expelled, suspended, or their admission is revoked, a notation will appear on the academic transcript that the student has been dropped due to disciplinary action is not eligible to enroll.
+In the event that an instructor is uncertain how to handle an incident of suspected academic dishonesty, the Dean of Students is available at any time to provide advice and assistance to the instructor in deciding a proper course of action to be taken.

 Response to Classroom Disruption

-Should any student officially enrolled for credit or audit in a class disrupt the instructor's ability to ensure a safe learning environment, control the class agenda, and/or deliver the approved curriculum, the instructor has the right to ask that the disruptive action cease immediately.
-The instructor may find it useful to include general guidelines about disruptive behavior on the course syllabus; and in the event of a classroom or learning environment disruption, the instructor may, if they find it necessary, explain to the student and the class why the particular action is deemed disruptive.
+Should any student officially enrolled for credit or audit in a class disrupt the instructor's ability to ensure a safe environment, control the class agenda, and/or deliver the approved curriculum, the instructor has the right to ask that the disruptive action cease immediately.
+The instructor may find it useful to include general guidelines about disruptive behavior on the course syllabus; and in the event of a classroom disruption, the instructor may, if they find it necessary, explain to the student and the class why the particular action is deemed disruptive.
+The instructor should also take into consideration complaints of disruptive behavior brought to their attention by students.
 The responsible student should cease the disruption and utilize non-disruptive means for expressing disagreement or concern.
-If the disruption continues, the instructor can pursue various forms of intervention as discussed in more detail in the Faculty Handbook.
+If the disruption continues, the instructor can pursue various forms of intervention, including suspension from class, use of student disciplinary regulations, or police intervention, as discussed in more detail in the Faculty Handbook.

 Ownership of Course-related Presentations

 The presenter owns course-related presentations, including lectures.
-Individuals may take written notes or make other recordings of the presentations for educational purposes, but specific written permission to sell or post the notes or recordings for sale or subscription must be obtained from the presenter.
-Selling notes by students without the required permission is a violation of the Student Conduct Code.
+Individuals may take written notes or make other recordings of the presentations for educational purposes, but specific written permission to sell the notes or recordings must be obtained from the presenter.
+Selling notes by students without the required permission is a violation of the Conduct Code as published on the Policy Library web site at http://policy.iastate.edu/policy/SDR#a4222.

 Recording and Transmission of Classes

-Recordings and transmission of classes may take place for a variety of legitimate reasons, including providing educational opportunities for those who cannot attend classes on campus, assisting students with disabilities that impair classroom note taking, and giving the instructor feedback on their classroom performance.
+Recordings and transmission of classes may take place for a variety of legitimate reasons, including providing educational opportunities for those who cannot attend classes on campus, assisting students with disabilities that impair classroom note taking, and giving the instructor feedback on his or her classroom performance.

 Because the lectures of faculty represent their intellectual labors, individuals are expected to obtain permission to make recordings of lectures and other classroom interactions.
-Recordings may be used for the purposes of the particular class, although in some cases, and with permission of faculty, the recordings may be preserved and used for other classes as well.
+Recordings may be used for the purposes of the particular class, although in some cases the recordings may be preserved and used for other classes as well.